Head lice are tiny insects that live on the skin covering the top of your head (scalp). Head lice may also be found in eyebrows and eyelashes.

 - Comb for nits again in 7 to 10 days.

 When treating lice, wash all clothes and bed linens in hot water with detergent.
 This also helps prevent head lice from spreading to others during the short period when head lice can survive off the human body.

-Ask your health care provider if people who share bedding or clothes with the person who has head lice need to be treated as well.
+Ask your provider if people who share bedding or clothes with the person who has head lice need to be treated as well.